nitink-prog/LIU-Printers-Database/README.md

 # LIU Printers Database - MySQL Version

-A React app that displays a list of printers on Long Island University's Brooklyn Campus pulled from a MySQL database.
+A full stack React app that displays a list of printers on Long Island University's Brooklyn Campus pulled from a MySQL database.
+For obvious reasons, the printer database is not included.

 Combines many React practices into a webapp for the IT Department to utilize.